House of Mercy

 ABOUT HOUSE OF MERCY

-House of Mercy, a Des Moines-based nonprofit organization, proves a variety of services that address issues relating to health, housing, child welfare, and addiction.
-Adults and adolescents struggling with substance abuse and/or mental health disorders may access both residential and outpatient care through House of Mercy’s programming.
-Sober housing is also available.
+House of Mercy is a Des Moines-based nonprofit organization that provides a range of services addressing health, housing, child welfare, and addiction.
+Both adults and adolescents facing substance abuse and/or mental health disorders can access residential and outpatient care through House of Mercy’s programs.
+The organization also offers sober housing.

 TREATMENT & ASSESSMENT

-“Project Together,” House of Mercy’s residential program, is designed exclusively for women, including those who are homeless, pregnant, or parenting.
-The center works to address addiction as well as co-occurring disorders.
-In addition to attending 12-step meetings, clients engage in a variety of treatment modalities and activities including individual therapy, group therapy, life skills and parenting education, as well as specialized interventions that address trauma, abuse, and gender-specific problems.
-There is also a “Project Together II” program, which offers similar residential treatment to homeless or non-homeless women, regardless of their parenting status.
+House of Mercy’s residential program, “Project Together,” exclusively serves women who may be homeless, pregnant, or parenting.
+The program focuses on addressing addiction and co-occurring disorders.
+Treatment modalities include 12-step meetings, individual therapy, group therapy, life skills and parenting education, as well as specialized interventions for trauma, abuse, and gender-specific issues.
+Another program, “Project Together II,” provides similar residential treatment to homeless or non-homeless women, regardless of parenting status.

-In both programs, once residents stabilize and demonstrate progress in recovery and parenting skills, they may participate in the center’s self-sufficiency programming, which includes G.E.D classes, college courses, and activities that provide guidance on job readiness, employment, and money management.
+Once residents stabilize and demonstrate progress in recovery and parenting skills, they can participate in the center’s self-sufficiency programming.
+This includes G.E.D classes, college courses, and activities that provide guidance on job readiness, employment, and money management.

-“In Touch With Teens” is House of Mercy’s group living program for female adolescents 18 and under.
-The young clients work with a counselor to develop an individualized treatment program, which may include individual, group, and family counseling.
-Special emphasis is placed on continuing education, and job-training assistance is provided if appropriate.
+“In Touch With Teens” is House of Mercy’s group living program for female adolescents under the age of 18.
+The program offers individual, group, and family counseling with a focus on continuing education.
+Job-training assistance is provided if appropriate.

-House of Mercy’s outpatient program treats a broader population, offering care to adults and adolescents of both genders.
-Like the organization’s residential program, treatment also addresses co-occurring mental health and behavioral disorders.
-All clients receive case management support and participate in a mix of individual counseling, group therapy, 12-step work, and specialized treatment groups.
+The outpatient program at House of Mercy serves both adults and adolescents of both genders.
+Similar to the residential program, treatment addresses co-occurring mental health and behavioral disorders.
+All clients receive case management support and participate in a combination of individual counseling, group therapy, 12-step work, and specialized treatment groups.

 STAFF CREDENTIALS

-The treatment team includes certified alcohol and drug counselors, licensed mental health counselors, licensed master social workers, and master’s-level therapists.
+The treatment team at House of Mercy consists of certified alcohol and drug counselors, licensed mental health counselors, licensed master social workers, and master’s-level therapists.

 ACCOMMODATIONS & AMENITIES